airsoftnorge/temp/ASN ruleset.md

 > Note: If you are on an ios device you can use itak, just be aware it has limited functionality and you might be missing items on your map other players send.
 >
 > All other TAK rules apply as normal.
+>
+> Being an active participent on TAK is optional, but the minimum one person pr squad on TAK is mandatory.

 ### Support weapon criterias